lamalab-org/MatText/docs/benchmarking.md

 `+model.dataset_type` can be one of the MatText pretraining datasets.
 `+model.context_length` would define the context length.

+!!! tip

->Note: Use meaningful context length according to the representation to avoid truncation.
+	Use meaningful context length according to the representation to avoid truncation.

 The `+` symbol before a configuration key indicates that you are adding a new key-value pair to the configuration.
 This is useful when you want to specify parameters that are not part of the default configuration.